niclaslindstedt/docker-backup/README.md

 # Docker Backup

 Backs up your Docker volumes and/or data folders and stores them both short-term and long-term.
-Purge old backups after X days or when free space gets tight.
+Prune old backups after X days or when free space gets tight.

 **CAUTION: Do not use this for production environments.
 It has not been thorougly tested yet.**